Skora01/rg-campsite/README.md

 ## Deployment
 1. git clone https://github.com/Skora01/rg-campsite.git
 2. CLion -> Open -> path/to/my/project
+3. Position your terminal on path/to/my/project
-3. git submodule update --init --recursive
+4. git submodule update --init --recursive
-4. Main function in src/main.cpp
+5. Main function in src/main.cpp
-5. ALT+SHIFT+F10 -> project_base -> run
+6. ALT+SHIFT+F10 -> project_base -> run
+**IF THIS DOESN'T WORK YOU CAN BUILD IT MANUALLY:**
+  (Do steps 1 to 4 and then continue with this)
+- mkdir build
+- cd build
+- cmake ..
+- make
+- cd ..
+- ./project_base
 ## Key Bindings
 - **WASD** : Movement
 - **B** : Blinn lighting on/off